 Ms. Clouse has served in the Office of General Counsel since July 2014.
 Ms. Clouse previously served as a legal fellow at the Council of the District of Columbia Office of General Counsel.
 She also previously served as a law clerk at the Library of Congress Office of General Counsel, the Congressional Research Service, and the District of Columbia Attorney General.
 Ms. Clouse received bachelor of arts degrees in both Political Science and Psychology, summa cum laude, from the University of Massachusetts Amherst (2010), and her J.D., with honors, from The George Washington University Law School (2013), where she was a member of the Federal Circuit Bar Journal.

-Ms. Hsu joined the Office of General Counsel as a law clerk in May 2018.
-Ms. Hsu is an evening student at the George Washington University Law School, where she is a member of the Moot Court Board.
-She received her B.A. with honors from the State University of New York at Stony Brook in 2013 and her M.S. from Purdue University.
+Ms. Benjamin joined the Office of General Counsel in August 2021.
+She is an evening student at The George Washington University Law School, where she serves as the Evening Student Chair for the Black Law Student Association and is a member of the George Washington Law Review and Moot Court Board.
+Ms. Benjamin received her B.A. in Health and Societies from the University of Pennsylvania and hails from Baltimore, MD.

-Ms. Coogle joined the Office of the General Counsel in May 2018.
-She is an evening student at the George Washington University Law School, where she is the senior executive editor of the Law Review and a member of the Moot Court Board.
-She received her B.A. with high honors from the University of Virginia in 2013.
+Ms. Calcerano joined the Office of General Counsel in April 2022.
+Ms. Calcerano is an evening student at the Catholic University of America, Columbus School of Law, where she is a member of the Law & Technology Institute.
+She received her B.A., cum laude, in Visual Arts from the University of Maryland, Baltimore County.